TheInstituteOfCode/Tiff-test/_posts/2018-05-11-the-most-instagrammable-places-to-stay-in-bali.md

 ### The Instagram shot(s):

 If you want to take pics down at the private beach I would suggest heading down first thing in the morning (around 730am) and utilising the pretty lighting.
 The sun rises behind the cliff so you won’t actually see the sunrise but the lighting is perfect for fashion or portrait.
-What you do not want to miss from these villa's is the sunset!
+What you do not want to miss from these villa's is the sunset\!
 From 5pm to 7pm the lighting starts to change from golden to pink and you can capture some great shots either around the villa (the hammock, the pool, in the bedrooms) or out on the grass with the cliff drop and ocean behind you.
 I could absolutely never tire of that view.

 ![](/uploads/balihotels-54.jpg)